The substantial electron model is a theoretical model, which is

 on the axis, specified by the magnetic field.

-The calculation of the ground state
+The calculation of the ground

-rotates in opposite directions.
+which rotates in opposite directions.
 The stability of the electrons’ matter is

 determined by the electrical forces between the nucleus and the rings, while